bruunand/search-engine-wi/README.md

 Group participants:
 * Anders Langballe Jakobsen

+# Boolean query
+## Examples
+* Casing is ignored

+    Enter query:USA
+    110 matches
+    Enter query:usa
+    110 matches
+* Stemming means that different words with different meanings produce the same results

+    Enter query:democratic
+    25 matches
+    Enter query:democratization
+    25 matches

+* Apostrophes are removed from terms

+    Enter query:can't
+    38 matches
+    Enter query:cant
+    38 matches

+## Cut corners
+- In order to optimise boolean queries, we can sequentially process ANDs in order of increasing document frequency for each term
+- I have cut a corner here by not processing the terms in that sequence

+# Overall thoughts
 ## Pre-processing
 - Even after stemming and removing stopwords, I obviously still get a lot of gibberish terms
 - Example pairs: `('�W�', 97), ('�W�', 97), ('�W�', 97), ('�W�', 125), ('�W�', 125)`